Acupuncture: Can it help?

 How does acupuncture work?

-medical treatment is very different from that of
+treatment is very different from that of Western medicine.
+In

-your body.
-These meridians and the energy flow are
+body.
+These meridians and the energy flow are accessible

-Illness results from an imbalance of the forces.
-By
+from an imbalance of the forces.
+By inserting needles into

 In contrast, the Western explanation of acupuncture